ychnh/ychnh.github.io/md/wtime.md

   * Meeting to discuss IOU Issue
   * Analyze the error
   * Write analysis document
-* Documentation research for holiday dispension and military attendance and weekly report form

 # 7/6
 * Half-day off for banking